Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 This instruction set will also be separated into sections relating to the specific component(s) the set of instructions will be concerned with.
 The three categories are as follows: ESXi, Palo Alto Firewall, Control Plane Devices, and Data Plane Devices, with the Control and Data Plane Devices under the umbrella of "VM Deployment".

+Although the set of instructions are separated by component, following this instruction set top down should ensure full system functionality, as long as the differences in lab setups are handled accordingly.

 ## ESXi Hypervisor

 Connect to the host machine via its DHCP Ip given to it by the Palo Alto Firewall.
 In our setup, this IP was `10.10.0.2`.